How to Know When to Replace Your Patio Doors in Mankato

 Room is Too Hot or Cold

 Drafts are a major sign that you need a new patio door.
-When seals around doors get older, they can retract and crack.
+When seals around doors get older, they can shrink and break.

 You can check for drafts by using an incense stick by the door.
 There’s a draft if the smoke pulls toward the edges of the door.

 A drafty patio door can make your room feel too hot or too cold.
-It could also drive up your utility costs.
+It could also drive up your heating and cooling costs.

 Visible Gaps or Cracks

-It’s time to replace your patio door if you notice gaps between the two doors or between the doors and the frame.
-This can cost you on your utility bills.
+It’s time to replace your patio door if you see gaps between the two doors or between the doors and the frame.
+This can cost you on your energy bills.

-Snow or rain can leak through these spaces, resulting in damage to your door and flooring.
+Snow or rain can leak through these openings, resulting in damage to your door and flooring.

-Change out wooden patio doors that are chipping, peeling or blistering.
-This could indicate the door is deteriorating from the inside.
+Replace wooden patio doors that are chipping, peeling or blistering.
+This could mean the door is deteriorating from the inside.

-Your patio door’s seal might be leaky if condensation is noticeable between the glass.
+Your patio door’s seal might be leaky if condensation has built up between the glass.

-Condensation can also be linked to bad installation or humidity.
+Condensation can also be caused by bad installation or humidity.

 If the seal fails, air and moisture can build up between the panes.
 This can compromise insulation and energy savings.